 Alcohol and drug screenings are also available on a voluntary basis.
 A full intake assessment will be completed and the therapist will work with the client to develop goals specific to their alcohol or drug use issues.
-Voluntary screenings will utilize Telemental Health care via ZOOM The screenings will be used to assess the client's substance abuse issues and to determine appropriate treatment measures.
+The screenings will be used to assess the client's substance abuse issues and to determine appropriate treatment measures.
 Treatment options and needs range from an inpatient treatment center, intensive outpatient (IOP), and outpatient treatment.
 Counseling Services primarily provides individual therapy, but offers groups and other supports on campus.
 Clients are asked to inform their provider of any specific needs or concerns they may have while completing the screening process.
 If the needs are greater than the level of care provided through Health Services, a therapist will work with the client to identify appropriate community treatment options to meet the client's needs.